 In Europe there is a general requirement if grapes are not used in a wine for it to be referred to as either ‘a made wine’ or ‘a fruit wine’.
 So while our elderflower sparkling wines could technically be called a fruit wine, we prefer to simply call it an elderflower sparkling wine and so far the authorities seem happy enough with our description.

 Despite all these complications over naming a fruit wine it is still taxed the same as a traditional sparkling wine or wine.
-The tax is due in proportion to the alcohol content of the fruit wine which can be 8%, 14% or anything in between.
+The tax is due in proportion to the alcohol content of the fruit wine which can range from 8% to 14%.

-A grape possesses all the key aspects for making wine in one package, however by adding key nutrients to other ingredients you can reach the same balances allowing you to make a wine with any ingredient that you can ferment, including fruits, herbs and spices.
+A grape possesses all the key aspects for making wine in one package, however, by adding key nutrients to other ingredients you can make a wine with any ingredient that you can ferment, including fruits, herbs and spices.

 The alcohol content of a fruit wine is also completely up to the maker as with a grape wine you can ferment it to a higher ABV with a higher sugar content.